clemak27/clemak27/README.md

   - ...currently work as a backend-focused software engineer.
   - ...mainly use Java, Go and sometime Java-/Typescript (in NodeJS) for programming, ...but I'm not afraid to try something new.
-  - ...am also interested in DevOps and have a small homelab running NixOS.
+  - ...am also interested in DevOps and have a small homelab running Fedora CoreOS.
   - ...like to automate all the boring stuff. :)
   - ...have a [forgejo](https://forgejo.org/) instance where I keep all my private repos, the code I feel confident/useful enough to share is here on